sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

     sphinxgallery_conf = {
         'reference_url':  {
-                 # Modules you locally document use a None
+                 # The module you locally document uses a None
                 'sphinxgallery': None,

                 # External python modules use their documentation websites